 The macronutrient breakdown is ideal for those using ketogenic diets for fat loss.
-The carb count is non existent and the fat is relatively low, making it easier to create a calorie deficit.
+The carb count is non-existent, and the fat is relatively low, making it easier to create a calorie deficit.
 This is the type of food you will want to eat to allow your body fat stores to be used for energy instead of dietary fat.
 If you have high body fat already, you do not need to add extra plate fat when you are keto-adapted.

-Turns out turkey rolls make for a pretty smart way to keto.
+It turns out turkey rolls make for a pretty smart way to keto.

 Have your butcher slice the turkey for you, so the thickness is nice and consistent, then just roll the slices up.
 You can dip them, stuff them with any low carb ingredients your heart desires (cheese, cream cheese, veggies, bacon, etc.) to add variety.
 I usually just sprinkle with salt and pepper.
 Doesn’t get any easier than that!

 - 4 oz Turkey Breast roasted, thinly sliced

 - 1 tablespoon Cream Cheese or thinly sliced cheese, optional